Metroid Prime: Legacy

 Metroid Prime was followed by Metroid Prime 2: Echoes (2004) on the GameCube and Metroid Prime 3: Corruption (2007) on the Wii.
-The first two games were re-released on Wii as part of the New Play Control! series in Japan, and as part of the Wii compilation Metroid Prime: Trilogy (2009).
+They were rereleased on Wii as part of the New Play Control! series in Japan and as part of the compilation Metroid Prime: Trilogy (2009).
 A pinball game, Metroid Prime Pinball (2005), and the action spin-offs Metroid Prime Hunters (2006) were released for the handheld Nintendo DS console, and Metroid Prime: Federation Force (2016) for the Nintendo 3DS.
-Metroid Prime 4: Beyond is planned for release in 2025 for the Nintendo Switch and Nintendo Switch 2.
+Metroid Prime 4: Beyond was released in 2025 for the Nintendo Switch and Nintendo Switch 2.

-Characters and stages from Metroid Prime have frequently appeared in other Nintendo games such as the Super Smash Bros series, in which the Frigate Orpheon is a playable stage, with the Parasite Queen in the background and music from Metroid Prime.
-Metroid Primes gameplay and HUD have influenced other first-person shooters such as Geist and Star Wars: Republic Commando.
+Characters and stages from Metroid Prime have appeared in other Nintendo games, such as the Super Smash Bros series, in which the Frigate Orpheon is a playable stage, with the Parasite Queen in the background and music from Metroid Prime.
+Metroid Primes gameplay and HUD influenced FPS games such as Geist and Star Wars: Republic Commando.

 Unofficial versions

-A branch of the Dolphin emulator entitled Primehack was released unofficially in 2019.
-Primehack modifies the game, adding new high resolution textures, 4K support, improved lighting and keyboard and mouse controls.
+A branch of the Dolphin emulator, PrimeHack, was released in 2019.
+PrimeHack modifies Metroid Prime, adding new high resolution textures, 4K support, improved lighting and keyboard and mouse controls.
 The project was brought to Steam Deck in 2022 via Emudeck.
 A demo of a 2D fangame version of Metroid Prime was released in April 2021.
-The development was forced to end via a cease and desist from Nintendo by that August.
+Development ended following a cease-and-desist from Nintendo by that August.
+Another 2D Metroid Prime fangame, Metroid Prime Origins, was released in August 2026.